rtarun9/cuda-raytracer/README.md

 ![](./output_image.png)

-This image took to render on a Nvidia GTX 1650.
+This image took 22 seconds to render on a Nvidia GTX 1650.